-When system users remove documentation that contains sensitive / personal information, care is taken to protect this from unauthorized access or loss or theft (e.g. it is not left in an area that can be viewed / removed by members of the public).
+When system users remove documentation (from a secure location) that contains sensitive / personal information, care is taken to protect this from unauthorised access or loss or theft (e.g. it is not left in an area that can be viewed / removed by members of the public).

 When the Personal Data is no longer required it will be disposed of by the employee so as to ensure its destruction, excepting certain designated data such as personnel records - which will be destroyed where appropriate by senior managers acting for the employer.
-If the Personal Data requires to be retained on a physical file then the employee should ensure that it is affixed to the file which is then stored in accordance with the Association's storage provisions.
+If the Personal Data requires to be retained on a physical file then the employee should ensure it is fixed to the file which is then stored in accordance with the Association's storage provisions.